CadQuery/cadquery/doc/quickstart.rst

    # Render the solid
    show(result)

-Press the green Render button in the toolbar to run the script.
+Run the script.
 You should see our base object.

 .. image:: _static/quickstart/002.png